ssarfraz/FINCH-Clustering/README.md

 Output:

 * c: N x P matrix  Each column vector contains cluster labels for each partition P
-* num:clust: shows total number of cluster in each partition P
+* num_clust: shows total number of cluster in each partition P

 In Matlab typically you would run:
 ```